-This is THE guide to food sensitivity testing I wish existed when I was debating whether to use a food sensitivity test.
+This is THE ultimate guide to food sensitivity testing!
+Something I wish existed when I was debating whether to even use a food sensitivity test or not.

-I wondered whether a food sensitivity test would help us nail down the foods that were flaring his conditions.
+I wondered if a food sensitivity test would help us nail down the foods that were flaring his conditions.
 I searched in vain for some down to earth, thorough, and evidence-based information on food sensitivity tests.

-Let’s be honest, when you “research” online, the information you are likely to get is from the company selling the test, and of course they will all tell you it is the best, share some fancy-sounding technical jargon, and sprinkle a handful of testimonials on top.
+Let’s be honest, when you “research” online, the information you are likely to get is from the company selling the test.
+Of course they will all tell you it is the best, share some fancy-sounding technical jargon, and sprinkle a handful of testimonials on top.

-Or you may find an article from a practitioner that is really only experienced with ONE type of test or diet, and they wholeheartedly make recommendations or warnings based on this limited experience.
+You may find an article from a practitioner that is really only experienced with ONE type of test or diet, and they wholeheartedly make recommendations or warnings based on their limited experience.

 I have reviewed the science and research for EVERY SINGLE TEST method I could find.